 This baked hash brown casserole tastes as good as a loaded baked potato, but even better thanks to a kick of ranch flavor.
 And is a terrifically easy recipe!
 It is made with fresh or frozen shredded potatoes – no soup needed! – and only one prep bowl.
 Then the casserole is ready to enjoy warm from the oven in under an hour.
 It’s a deliciously cheesy, bacon-y comfort food side dish that’s perfect for cold evening dinners and great to serve at potlucks and BBQs.
 Everyone loves these creamy loaded ranch potatoes!

-What You’ll Love About This Loaded Hash Brown Casserole
+Why You’ll Love a Loaded Hash Brown Casserole

 Our family loves a warm, cheesy, and satisfying hash brown casserole as a hearty side dish.
 You’ll love how simple it is to make!